ecarlos09/mediquick/README.md

 ### Dependencies:
 #### Api:

+- Python:
-- Python - used for the backend of the app, as this was a great opportunity for us to use a different language to what we were used to and practise the language!
+  - used for the backend of the app, as this was a great opportunity for us to use a different language to what we were used to and practise the language!

-- Django web development framework - this decision was made due to Django's extensive in-built features, which it easier to build the app rather than work from scratch using a technology such as python flask.
+- Django web development framework:
+  - this decision was made due to Django's extensive in-built features, which it easier to build the app rather than work from scratch using a technology such as python flask.

-- Django channels & mail - communication is a key cornerstone of our app, it is designed to be easy and flexible for patients and doctors to connect, therefore the in-built django libraries for channels (web sockets) and mail (two factor authentication/support) was chosen.
+- Django channels & mail:
+  - communication is a key cornerstone of our app, it is designed to be easy and flexible for patients and doctors to connect, therefore the in-built django libraries for channels (web sockets) and mail (two factor authentication/support) was chosen.

+- SQLlite3:
-- SQLlite3 - inbuilt django database used for the ease of integration into our app and the need for relational data
+  - inbuilt django database used for the ease of integration into our app and the need for relational data

 #### Client:

+- Bootstrap4:
-- Bootstrap4 - used to make slick and nice looking designs on the client
+  - used to make slick and nice looking designs on the client

+### DevDependencies:
+**Api:**

+- Django Coverage:
+  - For generating test coverage reports

+***

 ## Planning and development of app

 ### DevOps process

 The initial idea creation phase was as follows:

+- Figma design:
-- Figma design - Once the idea was clearly defined, we created figma designs to visualise the app before creating it
+  - Once the idea was clearly defined, we created figma designs to visualise the app before creating it

+- Database design:
-- Database design - This was then proceeded by designing the database so we could understand the flow of data through our ap
+  - This was then proceeded by designing the database so we could understand the flow of data through our app

+- User Story:
-- User Story - The next main step within planning was to fully flesh out the user journey so we could begin development
+  - The next main step within planning was to fully flesh out the user journey so we could begin development

-- GitHub actions board - During development we worked on separate feature branches and were highly communicative within the team about which tasks needed to be completed.
+- GitHub actions board:
+  - During development we worked on separate feature branches and were highly communicative within the team about which tasks needed to be completed.
 Each member was assigned tasks on the project board and consequently worked on these tasks.

+***

-### Bugs
+## Bugs

-A bug in our app is the error handling elements that weren't fully implemented although the html templates where designed appropriately.
-However, there were issues integrating into our app and due to time limitations this was not seen as a priority at this moment.
+- [ ] Custom error pages, such as 404, are not displayed when desired
+- [ ] Styling does not appear to be applied fully in production mode

+***

 ## Wins & Challenges

 ### Wins
 - Managed to create a product that we are very proud of in a short time scale with a small team